aws/s2n-tls/docs/USAGE-GUIDE.md

 offered PSK object created by this API.

 **s2n_offered_psk_free** frees the memory associated with the **s2n_offered_psk** object.

-### Using the Offered Pre-Shared Keys to Select a Pre-Shared Key

 The following APIs are called by the server to selects the matching server PSK to be used for the connection.